U.S. wholesale inventories post biggest drop in more than a year

-WASHINGTON, June 9 - U.S. wholesale inventories fell more steeply in April than the government had previously estimated, posting their biggest drop in more than a year as sales also fell sharply.
+WASHINGTON, June 9 (Reuters) - - U.S. wholesale inventories fell more steeply in April than the government had previously estimated, posting their biggest drop in more than a year as sales also fell sharply.

 The Commerce Department said on Friday that wholesale inventories fell 0.5 percent in April after increasing 0.1 percent in March.
 The department reported last month that wholesale inventories slipped 0.3 percent in April.